quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 - Proxy Disadvantages:
   - May create code hard to debug.
   - Needs to use unchecked exception for exceptions not declared in original method.
-  - May cause performance issues if before/after section in proxy code is using IO (Network, Disk)
+  - May cause performance issues if before/after section in proxy code is using IO (Network, Disk).
   - May cause unexpected equals operator (`==`) results since Proxy Object and Proxied Object are two different objects.

 - Spring can create `CGLIB proxy` and `JDK Dynamic proxy`.